noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/vpc.md

 - general workflow
   - create a vpc
+    - enter CIDR range with enough IPs for available resources across subnets
   - create subnets
+    - attach to VPC & pick an AZ
+    - pick a CIDR range thats a subset of the VPC cidr range and doesnt overlap with other subnets
+      - check the goodstuff file for notes and this [cidr visualizer](https://cidr.xyz/)
   - create gateways
     - internet gateway for public subnets
       - attach it to a VPC
     - nat gateway for private subnets
     - virtual private gateway for private access
   - create/adjust route table routes
+    - attach to VPC
+    - generally you want distinct route tables for public vs private subnets
       - only subnets with the appropriate route table connection & routes can access the internet/other vpc-local resources
-    - if a subnet is public/private it doesnt matter, its all about how the route table is configured
+      - if a subnet is public/private doesnt technically matter, its all about how the route table routes are configured
   - VPC firewalls
     - create/adjust NACLs
     - create/adjust security groups